Austin Cider Guide [Updated for 2019]

 Currently, the duo are making two ciders, Common and Tejano Dreams. their first cider was Common, a super dry farmhouse style table cider that’s, as John says, “one you’re going to be drinking everyday.”
 Their second, Tejano Dreams is fermented with Anaheim peppers, and you’ll get more fresh chili notes over the expected spicy heat.

 Where normally Champagne yeast is the go-to standard for cider making, many of Fairweather’s ciders use Michael and John’s unique farmhouse ale yeast.
 Along with that, these two are constantly experimenting with cider in every way and shape.

 Their taproom is bright and sunny with a friendly atmosphere that will make you feel like you’re hanging out with all of your best friends.
 I should not that while the tasting room is a tad tiny, they’ve somehow found the secret to fitting in plenty of seating without making things feel cramped!

 Overall, a visit to Fairweather Cider’s colorful taproom in North Austin is a must!
 If you can’t make it up their you can find Common, Tejano Dreams, and a few others available around Austin, on tap and in cans.

 Texas Keeper Cider

 Austin isn’t quite the land of cideries, but boy, are we lucky to have Texas Keeper Cider nearby!
-They were one of the first places I visited when I moved here in June, and I need just one visit to fall in love with both the cider and the people making it.
+They were one of the first places I visited when I moved to Austin a few years ago.
+All I needed was just one visit to fall in love with both the cider and the people making it.

 Most of their ciders can be picked up in local stores, but I highly suggest taking a short drive to their ranch-style taproom.
 It’s great place to bring the kids or a group and there are plenty of places to set up a picnic and enjoy the Texas breeze blowing through the trees.